Slideshow Pictures: Dental Health -- The Ugly Truth About Your Toothbrush

 Probably not.
 Regardless of how many bacteria live in your mouth or have gotten in there via your toothbrush, your body's natural defenses make it highly unlikely that you're going to develop an infection simply from brushing your teeth.

-"Fortunately, the human body is usually able to defend itself from bacteria," Harms says.
+"Fortunately, the human body is usually able to defend itself from bacteria," says Kimberly Harms, DDS, consumer advisor for the American Dental Association.
 "So we aren't aware of any real evidence that sitting the toothbrush in your bathroom in the toothbrush holder is causing any real damage or harm.
 We don't know that the bacteria on there are translating into infections."

 Still, you should exercise some common sense about storing your toothbrush, including how close it is to the toilet.